saltstack/salt/doc/topics/windows/windows-package-manager.rst

 ===================================

-A package definition file is a YAML/JINJA2 file with a ``.sls`` file extension that contains all the information needed to install a software using Salt.
+A package definition file is a YAML/JINJA2 file with a ``.sls`` file extension that contains all the information needed to install software using Salt.
 It defines:
 - Full name of the software package
 - The version of the software package
 - Download location of the software package
 - Command-line switches for silent install and uninstall
-- Whether or not to use the Windows task scheduler to install the package,
+- Whether or not to use the Windows task scheduler to install the package

 The package definition files can be hosted in one or more Git repositories.
 The ``.sls`` files used to install Windows packages are not distributed by default with Salt.